-Bargaining unit employees promoted pursuant to a promotional examination, as defined by Rule VI, Section 2 of the City's Personnel System Rules and Regulations (Resolution No. R-15-00), to a higher class within the General or Mid-Management bargaining units shall be placed at a step in the new position's pay range that is at least ten percent (10%) higher than their salary or wage in the prior position.
+Bargaining unit employees promoted pursuant to a promotional examination, as defined by Rule VI, Section 2 of the City's Personnel System Rules and Regulations (Resolution No. R-15-00), to a higher class within the General or Mid Management bargaining units shall be placed at a step in the new position's pay range that is at least ten percent (10%) higher than their salary or wage in the prior position, not to exceed top step of the new position.